GabrieleBortolai/WassersteinDIstance_MNIST/README.md

-This algorithm handles the 2-Wasserstein distance among a sub set of MNIST images.
+This algorithm handles the 2-Wasserstein distance among a subset of MNIST images.